binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-7-sourcing.md

 executed from its own directory, it might simply contain the filename and nothing more.

-Because we need the pathname to the current file, we use *readlink --canonicalize*.
+Because we need the pathname to the current file, we use *readlink -f*.
 This is a feature of GNU readlink which returns the precise path, including filename, of the argument.
 It even resolves symlinks to the true path of the file.
 There is an alternative called *realpath* which does the same thing, but is not as available on the platforms on which I work.

 While that returns the filename included with the path, we only want the directory name, so *dirname* finishes the job.
 After that we simply